corteva/msal-requests-auth/README.rst

           To disable, either set `headless=True` when initializing `DeviceCodeAuth` or set the environment variable `MSAL_REQUESTS_AUTH_HEADLESS` to `true`.

-.. versionadded:: 0.2.0 headless
+- New in version 0.2.0: headless
-.. versionadded:: 0.6.0 MSAL_REQUESTS_AUTH_HEADLESS environment variable
+- New in version 0.6.0: MSAL_REQUESTS_AUTH_HEADLESS environment variable

 .. code-block:: python